Sith Logo

 These two forces serve opposite concepts, remaining at diametrically different poles and acting as irreconcilable enemies.
 Visual identity is subject to the same canons.
 In both the first and second Sith logos, the main postulate was centrifugal, in which power is concentrated in one character, and all the rest depend on him and obey him.

-As a result, the emblem’s key element is a vicious circle—the personification of limited space beyond which no one should go.
+As a result, the emblem’s key element is a vicious circle, the personification of limited space beyond which no one should go.
 Moreover, the dark side of the Star Wars universe has two symbols.
-One was used before the order’s defeat, and the other appeared later when the organization’s remnants again allied.
+One was used before the order’s defeat, and the other appeared later, when the organization’s remnants allied again.

 What is Sith?

-The Sith are an order of antagonists, enemies of the Jedi from the Star Wars franchise.
-According to legend, he represents a dark force in the fantasy world, which arose in 6,900 BBY (according to the canons – approximately 5,000 BBY).
+The Sith are an order of antagonists in the Star Wars franchise, enemies of the Jedi.
+According to legend, he represents a dark force in the fantasy world, which arose in 6,900 BBY (according to the canons, approximately 5,000 BBY).
 The philosophy of this organization is associated with a thirst for omnipotence, deceit, hatred, and malice.
 Her homeland is Moraband / Korriban.

 Old

 The logo depicts a dark luminary.
 Instead of a bright center, it has a burgundy circle with a solid fill.
 The middle is surrounded by a thin white ring forming the crown, usually during a solar eclipse.
-The light band forms a contrast: it promotes the idea of impermanence and the risk of losing positive phenomena.
+The light band creates contrast: it underscores the idea of impermanence and the risk of losing positive phenomena.
 At the same time, this line plays an important role in the graphics as it separates the center from the edges.

 On the sides are thorn-like triangular elements resembling sunbeams.
 They are divided into four groups.
 The peaks on the right and left are smaller than the ones in the middle.
 All details, except the ring, are sharp, which supports the concept of constant antagonism.